apereo/cas/src/main/resources/template-pr-approved.md

-This pull request is approved.
-Thank you very much!
+This pull request is approved and it will be merged shortly.
+Thank you very much! 🎉🎉

 ![image](${link})